MicrosoftDocs/customer-insights/ci-docs/predict-subscription-churn.md

   - **B** when the model accurately predicted at least 50% of the total predictions, and when the percentage of accurate predictions for customers who churned is up to 10% greater than the historical average churn rate.
   - **C** when the model accurately predicted less than 50% of the total predictions, or when the percentage of accurate predictions for customers who churned is less than the historical average churn rate.

 - **Likelihood to churn (number of customers)**: Groups of customers based on their predicted risk of churn.
-Optionally, [create segments of customers](segments.md) with high churn risk.
+Optionally, [create segments of customers](.//prediction-based-segment.md) with high churn risk.
 Such segments help to understand where your cutoff should be for segment membership.

   :::image type="content" source="media/subscription-churn-resultdistribution.PNG" alt-text="Graph showing distribution of churn results, broken into ranges from 0-100%":::

 - **Most influential factors:** There are many factors that are taken into account when creating your prediction.
-Each of the factors has their importance calculated for the aggregated predictions a model creates.
+Each of the factors has its importance calculated for the aggregated predictions a model creates.
 Use these factors to help validate your prediction results.
-Or use this information later to [create segments](segments.md) that could help influence churn risk for customers.
+Or use this information later to [create segments](.//prediction-based-segment.md) that could help influence churn risk for customers.

   :::image type="content" source="media/subscription-churn-influentialfactors.PNG" alt-text="List showing influential factors and their importance in predicting the churn result.":::